 There are many different reasons why mosquitoes come into your yard.
 Many different attributes attract them.
 To minimize the number of these insects in your yard and keep them away, you need to know their natural habitats and biology.
 Then you can try to eliminate all the things that might attract mosquitoes.

-Eliminate or decrease the amount of standing water
+Eliminate or Decrease the Amount of Standing Water

-Once you treat your backyard with a lawn pesticide, you don’t have to redo it for several months, and you can be sure that the overall number of insects will decrease instantly.
-There is huge offer of these products out there, but more or less, every product works well and will keep your garden and backyard free from mosquitoes.
+Once you treat your backyard with a lawn pesticide, you won’t have to redo it for several months.
+You can be sure that the overall number of insects will decrease instantly.
+There is a huge number of these products out there, but most products work well and will keep your garden and backyard free from mosquitoes.

 As a bonus, you can also use many lawn pesticides on trees, on plants, in the patio area, and on outdoor furniture.
 Make sure you read the label first, of course.

 Introduce Mosquito Traps, Zappers, and Citronella Candles

 Finally, there are many different insect traps, zappers, mosquito yard sprays and other products out there.
 These aim to decrease the number of insects in your yard and outdoor areas.
 Electrical traps and zappers are very efficient.
 Many of them use electricity instead of toxic ingredients to get rid of mosquitoes.